Medically Reviewed By

 Multimodal treatment is intended to help patients survive longer after mesothelioma P/D surgery:

-Mesothelioma treatment continues evolving with time.
-A new facet is intraoperative therapy, which uses chemotherapy or radiation during radical surgery.
+Mesothelioma treatment continues to evolve with time.
+A new facet is intraoperative therapy, which uses chemotherapy or radiation during radical surgery for patients diagnosed with mesothelioma.

 P/D With HITHOC

-For intraoperative chemotherapy, doctors apply a hot liquid chemotherapy directly into the cancer site.
-For pleurectomy with decortication, doctors apply heated intrathoracic chemotherapy (HITHOC) into the pleural space or thorax.
+For intraoperative chemotherapy, doctors apply hot liquid chemotherapy directly into the cancer-affected area.
+For pleurectomy with decortication, doctors place heated intrathoracic chemotherapy (HITHOC) into the chest cavity.

-The purpose is to subject mesothelioma cells to chemotherapy drugs quickly.
+The purpose is to subject mesothelioma cancer cells to chemotherapy drugs directly.
 HITHOC also avoids sending chemotherapy through the blood system.
-This keeps the chemotherapy away from healthy cells.
+This can also help prevent chemotherapy from damaging healthy cells in the body.

 P/D With IORT